Fork me on GitHub

 This guide shows you how to use Teleport roles to manage role-based access controls (RBAC) in your Teleport cluster.

-A Teleport role works by having two lists of rules: allow rules and deny rules.
+A Teleport role manages access by having two lists of rules: allow rules and deny rules.
 When declaring access rules, keep in mind the following:

 • Deny rules get evaluated first and take priority.